Daniel Brunskill: San Francisco 49ers

 On April 11, 2019, Brunskill signed with the San Francisco 49ers.
 During the 2019 season, he played 14 regular season games with seven starts at both right tackle and right guard, along with three playoff games.
 Brunskill reached Super Bowl LIV with the 49ers, but they lost 31–20 to the Kansas City Chiefs.

 On March 20, 2020, Brunskill was re-signed to a one-year contract with the 49ers.
 During the 2020 season, he started all 16 games, playing a mix of positions on the offensive line.

 The 49ers placed a one-year exclusive-rights free agent tender on Brunskill on March 12, 2021.
 He signed the contract on April 13.
 He was named the 49ers starting right guard for the 2021 season, starting all 17 regular season games.
 Brunskill played every offensive snap, including their run in the playoffs.

 On March 15, 2022, the 49ers placed a restricted free agent tender on Brunskill, which he signed a month later.
 Brunskill played 14 games with two starts during the 2022 season, playing 58% of the season's offensive snaps while listed at both guard and center.

 Tennessee Titans

 On March 19, 2023, Brunskill signed a two-year, $5.5 million contract with the Tennessee Titans.
 He was named the Titans' right guard for the 2023 season, starting 14 games.

 Brunskill continued playing with the Titans as a rotational lineman during the 2024 season.
 After Week 8, Brunskill became the Titans' primary center after recently signed Lloyd Cushenberry suffered a season-ending injury.

 Miami Dolphins

 On July 22, 2025, Brunskill signed with the Miami Dolphins.

+Washington Commanders

+On August 8, 2026, Brunskill signed with the Washington Commanders.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.